DChuh/BioLife/README.md

 Every mouse familiy is separate object
 Mouse Families eat barley corn, became pregnant, grows childrens.
 Grows and deviding.
 Dying and prenancy abortaion when starwation
+Mouse is displayed as Red oval. size depends on number of members in the family.

+Foxes eat mouses (finding my mouse marks on the play Field).
+Grows, loose weight and die, when starwation.
+Foxes are displayes as yellow triangles.
+Transparent triangles  - are the foxes holes.
+Whis bold line - in useage now.